MK316/workshops/README.md

-# Workshops / Invited talks
+# ⛄ Workshops / Invited talks

+_Teaching is one of the best ways to learn._

 |ID|Dates|Topic/Title|Host|Material|
 |--|--|:--:|--|--|